Study smarter with Fiveable

 These tests ask: "Does this series have a unit root that makes it non-stationary?"
 The null hypothesis assumes non-stationarity, so you're looking for evidence against the null to conclude stationarity.
 A unit root means shocks to the series persist forever rather than dying out.

-Compare: ADF vs. PP—both test the same null hypothesis (unit root), but PP handles autocorrelation non-parametrically while ADF adds lagged terms.
+Compare: ADF vs. PP: both test the same null hypothesis (unit root), but PP handles autocorrelation non-parametrically while ADF adds lagged terms.
 Use PP when you suspect heteroskedasticity; use ADF when you want more control over lag specification.

-Unlike unit root tests, these tests flip the null hypothesis—they assume stationarity and look for evidence against it.
+Unlike unit root tests, these tests flip the null hypothesis.
+They assume stationarity and look for evidence against it.
 This reversal is critical for exam questions asking you to distinguish between test types.

 Before running formal tests, visual diagnostics help you understand your data's structure.
-After fitting models, these tools verify your assumptions hold.
+After fitting models, these same tools verify that your assumptions hold.
 ACF and PACF plots are your first line of defense in time series analysis.

 | Concept | Best Examples |